riyaz12765/riyaz12765/README.md

 You can write custom detections using this logic.

-3. Log Files = The Goldmine
-After Zeek runs, it generates log files like:
+3. Zeek can generate various types of Log Files = The Goldmine After Zeek runs, it generates log files such as:

-Log File	What It Tracks
 conn.log	All TCP/UDP connections
-http.log	HTTP requests and responses dns.log	DNS queries ssh.log	SSH login attempts weird.log	Suspicious or unexpected behavior notice.log	Custom alerts (like potential threats) These logs help in forensics, incident response, and threat hunting.
+http.log	HTTP requests and responses dns.log	DNS queries ssh.log	SSH login attempts weird.log	Suspicious or unexpected behavior notice.log	Custom alerts (like potential threats) These logs help for forensics, incident response, and threat hunting.

-4. Passive, Not Active
-Zeek doesn’t block or interfere with the traffic.
-It just monitors silently like a ninja 🥷

-🔧 Example Use Case:
-Imagine you’re doing a pentest:

-Victim machine: 192.168.1.10

-Attacker: 192.168.1.5

-Zeek is running in between on a defensive VM

-You start a DoS or exploit from attacker → Zeek logs all the suspicious traffic.
-You later check conn.log, dns.log, notice.log etc., to see how the attack happened.

 ⚡ Why Zeek is Powerful:
 Lightweight but powerful